canadalearningcode/glc-graphic-design-with-canva-scratch/README.md

 1 Day to Go

-* Print the Guide to bring to the workshop (Optional: Print solution sheets, found in Activity List).
+* Print the Notes to bring to the workshop (Optional: Print solution sheets, found in Activity List).

 ## During the Workshsop
-* Have the Guide accessible throughout the workshop, follow along in the guide for support.
+* Have the Notes accessible throughout the workshop, follow along in the Notes for support.
 * Use the slides to support the Kick-Off and Introduction.

 ## After the Workshop